What is a Risk Assessment?

 Instead of working directly with the ISO throughout the life of the assessment, the customer will work with the external vendor.
 The ISO will consult with the customer to review the results and answer any questions.

 How do I request a Risk Assessment?

 You should submit a ticket via Remedy to ITS-SECURITY requesting a risk assessment.
 If you do not have a Remedy account, contact help.unc.edu or 919-962-HELP.

 We encourage you to contact the ISO as soon as you hear of possible plans to acquire a product or service that, by the above definition, may require a risk assessment.
 This will provide the best chance to review the project and help determine the appropriate course of action.

 If your project arrives at the Procurement office without review by the ISO, the request may not be processed immediately.
-You will be asked to complete a Data Access Questionnaire.
+You will be asked to complete the Data Protection Checklist.
 If the results indicate that a risk assessment is required, the Procurement office will refer the matter to the ISO.